Binary interaction methods for high dimensional global optimization and machine learning: A kinetic model for global optimization

+\revlp{The Boltzmann interaction term in \eqref{eq:Boltz} quantifies the variation in the probability density, at a given time, of particles that modify their position from $v$ to $v'$ (r.h.s with negative sign) and particles that change their value from $v'$ to $v$ (r.h.s. with positive sign).
+Here, {the} expectation $\langle \cdot \rangle$ takes into account the presence of the random parameters in the microscopic interaction \eqref{eq:binp}.}

-First of all let us remark that from the binary dynamic \eqref{eq:binp} we get
+First of all, let us remark that from the binary dynamic \eqref{eq:binp} we get

-The first equality describes the variation in the momentum.
-The second, under the assumption $\lambda_1+\lambda_2 \leq 1$, refers to the tendency of the interaction to decrease (in mean) the distance between velocities after the interaction.
+The first equality describes the variation in the expected value of the particles positions.
+The second, under the assumption $\lambda_1+\lambda_2 \leq 1$, refers to the tendency of the interaction to decrease (in mean) the distance between \revlp{positions} after the interaction.
 This tendency is a universal consequence of the rule \eqref{eq:binp}, in that it holds whatever distribution one assigns to $\xi$, namely to the random variable which accounts for the exploration effects.